ganrad/ose-fis-jms-tx/README.md

   ```
   $ oc get pods
   ```
-  * At this point, you should have successfully built an Apache Camel based RESTful microservice using OpenShift FIS tooling and deployed the same to OpenShift PaaS!
+  * At this point, you should have successfully built an Apache Camel based JMS microservice using OpenShift FIS tooling and deployed the same to OpenShift PaaS!

   ![alt tag]()
 8. Open a command line window and tail the output from the application Pod.